Position

 • Calculate repair costs, including parts, labor, and other related expenses.

-• Prepare detailed repair estimates and present them to clients and insurance companies.
+• Prepare detailed repair estimates and present them to clients.

 • Collaborate with repair technicians to ensure accurate and efficient repair processes.